Support for family and friends

 Uncertainty about the future

-It’s natural to find it difficult and upsetting to think about the future, particularly if your loved one has advanced prostate cancer.
+It’s natural to find it difficult and upsetting to think about the future.
 Many men with prostate cancer will have treatment that keeps the cancer under control for many years, but the outlook for some men won’t be as good.

-You might find that making plans helps you feel more prepared for what the future may hold, and reassured about the future for your family.
+Making plans can help you feel more prepared for what the future may hold for you and your family.
 But you may also find it difficult to make plans, especially if you’re not sure how your loved one’s prostate cancer may change.
-Your own personal plans, such as work or holidays, may also change, which some people find frustrating or upsetting.
+Your own personal plans, such as work or holidays, may also change.
+Some people find frustrating or upsetting.

 Talking about the future isn’t always easy and you may feel worried about how to bring up the subject with your loved one.
-This is normal, and it may take some time before you both feel ready to talk about the future.
+This is normal.
+It may take some time before you both feel ready to talk about the future.
 It’s important to ask for support if you need it.
 Our Specialist Nurses are here to support you too.

 What can help?